Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW spectrum from sound waves: results and template

-Depending on how $k$ compares with the inverse source duration $1/\delta\tfin$, the GW spectrum presents different behaviours.
+Depending on how $k$ compares with the inverse source duration $1/\delta\tfin$, the GW spectrum presents different behaviors.

-In the short-duration regime, studied in \Sec{stationary_UETC}, larger wave numbers satisfy $k < 1/\delta \tfin$, so that $\tilde \Delta \to 1$ converges at larger $k$.
-The dependence of the GW spectrum on the source duration $\delta \tfin$ is then fully encoded in $\tilde \Delta_0 \approx \ln^2 (\tfin \HH_*)$, see \Sec{k_to_0_sec}.
+In the regime where $k \lesssim 1/\delta \tfin$, studied in \Sec{stationary_UETC}, $\tilde \Delta \to 1$.
+The dependence of the GW spectrum on the source duration $\delta \tfin$ is then fully encoded in $\tilde \Delta_0 = A \ln^2 (\tfin \HH_*)$, with $A \in [0.5, 1]$ [see \Eq{A_fit}].
 The amplitude in this regime does not depend on $R_*$, whose dependence only appears through the self-similar $K \equiv k R_*$.
-At the same time, the dependence on $K$ survives in $K^3 \zeta_\Pi$, which, as shown in \Fig{zeta_Pi}, follows a broken-power law and can be fit by \Eq{zeta_Pi_fit}.\footnote{The peak structure in the sound shell model is simple or double, depending on the specific value of the wall velocity (see \Fig{kinetic_spectra} and \Tab{tab:my_label}).} The amplitude is given by $3 \bar w^2 \, {\cal C} \, \OmK^2/{\cal K}^2$.
-The constants ${\cal K}$ and ${\cal C}$ only depend on the specific spectral shape of the kinetic spectrum (see \Eqs{KK}{CC_alp}). \Tab{tab:my_label} presents values for the benchmark phase transitions considered here.
+At the same time, the dependence on $K$ survives in $K^3 \zeta_\Pi$, which, as shown in \Fig{zeta_Pi}, follows a broken-power law that can be fit using \Eq{zeta_Pi_fit}.\footnote{The peak structure in the sound shell model is simple or double, depending on the specific value of the wall velocity (see \Fig{kinetic_spectra} and \Tab{tab:my_label}).} The amplitude of the GW spectrum depends on the specific spectral shape of the kinetic spectrum via the constants ${\cal K}$ and ${\cal C}$ [see \Eqs{KK}{CC_alp}]. \Tab{tab:my_label} presents values for the benchmark phase transitions considered here.

-At wave numbers $k > 1/\delta \tfin$, the short-duration approximation is no longer valid.
-The function $\tilde \Delta$ is then a function of both $\delta \tfin$ and $R_*$.
-As a consequence, in this range the GW spectrum shows a complex dependence on $K$ and $\delta \tfin$ that deviates with respect to the simple $k^3$ causal growth.
-We expect the GW spectrum to transition around $k \delta \tfin \gg 1$ from the causal branch toward the spectrum found in refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}, reproduced in \App{HH19}.
-At intermediate $k$, the transition among the two asymptotic limits is, {\em a priori}, unknown and requires numerical computation of \Eq{tilde_Delta_general}.
+At wave numbers $k > 1/\delta \tfin$, the approximation leading to $\tilde \Delta \sim 1$ is no longer valid, and the function $\tilde \Delta (K)$ depends on both $\delta \tfin$ and $R_*$.
+As a consequence, in this range, the GW spectrum shows a complex dependence on $K$ and $\delta \tfin$ that deviates with respect to the simple $K^3 \zeta_\Pi$ causal growth.
+We expect the GW spectrum to transition from the causal branch at $k \delta \tfin \ll 1$, toward the spectrum found in Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} (see \App{HH19}), which is valid for $k \delta \tfin \gg 1$, as discussed in \Secs{stationary_UETC}{linear_vs_quadratic}.
+This transition among the two asymptotic limits is, {\em a priori}, unknown and requires a numerical evaluation of \Eq{tilde_Delta_general}.